hanfak/mars-rover-2/README.md

 So that I can explore different parts of the plateau simultaneously, I would like to deploy several rovers at a time

-User Story 7

-As a mission controller,
-So that I can avoid delays in communicating the several messages, I would like to send a set instructions containing everything for the rovers to do

 ```